StarRocks/starrocks/docs/using_starrocks/query_rewrite_with_materialized_views.md

   Building an external catalog-based materialized view can easily accelerate queries against data in your data lake.

+  > **NOTE**
+  >
+  > Asynchronous materialized views created on base tables in a JDBC catalog do not support query rewrite.

 ### Features

 StarRocks' asynchronous materialized view-based automatic query rewrite features the following attributes: